ascribe/match3d/README.md

 /home/ryan/***REMOVED***_cad_files_for_ascribe/***REMOVED***_cad_files_for_ascribe/sn-10045871/model.stl	/home/ryan/PycharmProjects/3d-match/output/56b2e246e5bfeb1a0ad363674d8dc6a1.1.png	-0.515433487249	-0.856211032052	-0.0350854501814	1.4480763197907711	0.0940595360946	3.79531168129	3.25373048139
 /home/ryan/***REMOVED***_cad_files_for_ascribe/***REMOVED***_cad_files_for_ascribe/sn-10045871/model.stl	/home/ryan/PycharmProjects/3d-match/output/56b2e246e5bfeb1a0ad363674d8dc6a1.2.png	0.728741633166	-0.668272784427	0.14948952366	5.989241688199174	-4.62283078663	1.61107560989	1.01679442239
 ```
-Here we have bunch of imformation about what was done, and to what, including which model and the names of the output images (note the rotation information is cumulative, I should fix it to be absolute).
+Here we have bunch of information about what was done, and to what, including which model and the names of the output images.

 We probably want to mix in some images from other models though, to confuse our models.